-"Believe the Good News" - Mk 1:14-20 - Epiphany 3
+"Badda Bing" - Mk 1:14-20 - Epiphany 3

-Those of you who were here last week may remember our reading from John's gospel about Jesus' call to Philip and the encounter with Nathaniel.
-You may even recall that just before that incident in John's gospel Jesus called Andrew and his brother Simon - who Jesus declared would be renamed Peter.
-I hope that some of you who do remember those readings said to yourselves, "now wait just a minute!" as we heard the first part of today's reading from Mark's gospel about the same incident.
-For those of you who didn't catch the problem, and for those of you who either weren't here or don't remember the other readings, I'll spell it out.
+Those of you who were here last week may remember our reading from John's Gospel about the calling of the first two disciples, Andrew and his brother Simon - who would be renamed Peter.
+I hope that some of you who do remember that reading said to yourselves, "now wait a minute" as we heard the first part of today's reading from Mark's Gospel about the same incident.
+For those of you who didn't catch the problem, and for those of you who either weren't here or don't remember last week's reading, I'll point it out.

-In John's gospel, we are told two disciples of John the Baptizer were standing with him when Jesus walked by, and John said, "Look, here is the Lamb of God."
+In John's Gospel, we are told two disciples of John the Baptizer were standing with him when Jesus walked by, and John said, "Look, here is the Lamb of God."
 Those two disciples, Andrew and Simon, turned and followed Jesus, who asked them, "what are you looking at?"

-However, today's reading from Mark's gospel opens with, "Now after John was arrested, Jesus came to Galilee ..." and then goes on to describe how Jesus met the two disciples, Andrew and Simon, along the shore, and on to the famous, "I will make you fish for people" declaration.
+However, today's reading from Mark's Gospel opens with, "Now after John was arrested, Jesus came to Galilee ..." and goes on to describe how Jesus met the two disciples, Andrew and Simon, along the shore, and on to the famous, "I will make you fish for people" declaration.

-Now, I'm sure that at least some, perhaps many of you, are sitting there either uncomfortable with me or are angry at me for pointing out this discrepancy.
+Now, I'm sure there are at least some, perhaps many of you, sitting there angry with me for pointing out this discrepancy.
 Some people feel that pointing out - especially in a sermon! - where the texts in the Bible are not in agreement with each other seems like somehow airing dirty linen, or blabbing about family secrets in public.
-Others, who try to hold a firmly inflexible position that the Bible could never contradict itself, will turn themselves inside out trying to smooth this one over, or more likely will cover their ears with their hands and repeat, like a two-year-old, "La-la-la-la!
-I can't hear you, I can't hear you!"
+Others, who try to hold a firmly inflexible position that the Bible could never contradict itself, will turn themselves inside out trying to work this one out, or more likely, will cover their ears with their hands and repeat, like a two-year-old, "I can't hear you, I can't hear you!"

-But the reality of that discrepancy is there as clear as the ink on the page ... in John's gospel Jesus walks by John the Baptizer and Andrew and Simon turn and follow him; in Mark's gospel John is in prison, and Jesus encounters those two on the beach in Galilee.
+But the reality of that discrepancy is there as clear as the ink on the page ... in John's Gospel Jesus walks by John the Baptizer and Andrew and Simon turn and follow him; in Mark's Gospel John is in prison, and Jesus encounters those two on the beach in Galilee.
 What do we do with that?

-Many people over the past two thousand years have tried to smooth these kinds of things over by conflating the four gospels into one single version, to remove the kinks and bumps and make it all flow like homogenized milk.
+Many people over the past two thousand years have tried to smooth these kinds of things over by conflating the four Gospels into one single version, to remove the kinks and bumps and make it all flow like homogenized milk.
 Thank God the church has resisted such temptations (although the Christmas Card companies still try their darndest!), because blending the four views of the events into one would rob us of a priceless resource for understanding the story of Jesus and His brief ministry.
-Even blending the three gospels that are so heavily interrelated - Mark, Matthew and Luke - would rob us of vital clues as to who Jesus was, and what He meant to the world.
+Even blending the three Gospels that are so heavily interrelated - Mark, Matthew and Luke - would rob us of vital clues as to who Jesus was, and what He meant to the world.